 CLASS 8 - Create-a-Party Cake.
-Created from a cake baked in square, round, heart, bell or 9" x 13" pan, and cut or shaped to make another design.
+Created from a cake baked in square, round, heart, bell or 9 inch x 13 inch pan, and cut or shaped to make another design.
 Decorated with your choice of tips.

 CLASS 9 - Cookie Creations.
-One plate of decorated cookies 4 to 6 in number, showing at least 3 different decorating techniques.
+One plate of decorated cookies four to six in number, showing at least three different decorating techniques.